venustuspl/Coding-Standards-Best-Practices/README.md

 - Avoid logical dependency.
 Don't write methods which works correctly depending on something else in the same class.
 - Avoid negative conditionals.

+# General rules
+- Follow standard conventions.
+- Keep it simple stupid.
+Simpler is always better.
+Reduce complexity as much as possible.
+- Boy scout rule.
+Leave the campground cleaner than you found it.
+- Always find root cause.
+Always look for the root cause of a problem.